deephaven/examples/NoodlePug/README.md

 # Planet data

-As an intersting use case, we wanted to see if the seperation of Mercury and Jupiter is what causes Noodles to have no-bone days.
+As an interesting use case, we wanted to see if the separation of Mercury and Jupiter is what causes Noodles to have No Bones days.

-So we have a function that does a calculation to find the seperation of the two planets and then we see how this correlates ith bone and no-bone days.
-We see that for  bone days we are accurate 66% of the time, not bad but for no-bone days we are accurate with this model 80% of the time!
-So we look at the week ahead and give our predictions.
-Now the question is what really causes no-bone days?
-We are thinking it is a complex mixture of all these models.
+Here, we have a function that does a calculation to find the separation of the two planets and then we see how this correlates with Bones and No Bones days.
+We see that for Bone days, we are accurate 66% of the time - not bad!
+But for No Bones days, we are accurate with this model 80% of the time!

+We look at the week ahead and give our predictions.
+Now the question is, what really causes No Bones days?
+We think it is a complex mixture of all these models.

 ```python
 os.system("pip install ephem")